signal11/m-stack/apps/bootloader/README.txt

 License
 --------
-This bootloader is free software, and its firmware and software are usable under the terms of the Simplified BSD License, the text of which is located in LICENSE-bsd.txt in this directory.
-Note that this license covers the bootloader firmware and software only (ie: everything under this directory), and not the USB stack itself.
-Information about the USB stack and its license is in the top-level README for this project.
+Like the rest of M-Stack, this bootloader is free software, and its firmware and software are usable under the terms of either the LGPL version 3, or the Apache License, version 2.0.

 Firmware Implementation
 ------------------------